 It is of the utmost importance to find a doctor or dentist that you trust, with a lot of experience, and one that makes you feel comfortable with your decision during the consultation.
 Asking your provider how long they’ve been administering Botox for TMJ pain and conducting your own research can help put a lot of your worries at ease.
 If you have any questions about the procedure itself, then do not hesitate to ask your provider.

 Although the media tends to portray Botox as an alternative to finding the fountain of youth, there are so many other uses for the injections.
-Dr. Maestri is well equipped to diagnose TMD and has had substantial success in using Botox for TMJ pain.
+Dr. Maestri is well equipped to diagnose TMD and has had substantial success in using Botox for TMJ pain in Lafayette, LA.
 If you have any questions, or if you’re ready to take the next step in relieving your TMJ discomfort, contact us today so that our team can assist you to the best of our ability.